InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 In an InnerSource community, the TCs _own_ all tech related decisions, especially those related to product quality.
-Ownership implies that the TCs don't necessarily make all the tech related decisions themselves or do all the work implementing them, but that they are the ones who make sure the decisions in place are followed through, who advocate and - if necessary - defend these decisions, inside and outside of the community.
+Ownership implies that the TCs don't necessarily make all the tech related decisions themselves or do all the work to implement them, but rather that they are the ones who make sure the decisions in place are followed through, who advocate and - if necessary - defend these decisions, inside and outside of the community.

-So what does a TC do in practice, to reach these goals?
+So what does a TC do in practice to reach these goals?
 What are the means that TCs have at their disposal to ensure quality?
 Let's start with some passive means.
 It is the TCs job to communicate and motivate quality standards in their community and to formulate them in a way that is understandable and actionable by their contributors.
-I have personally always made it a point in my community that one of the ways we distinguish ourselves from non InnerSource SW development projects is not only the way we develop software, but also the quality of the SW itself.
-Quality became part of our Ethos.
+I have personally always made it a point in my community that we should not only distinguish ourselves from non InnerSource SW in the way we organize development, but also the in quality of the SW itself.
+Attaining high quality standards became part of our Ethos.
 The TCs also make sure that developers have the infrastructure and tools they need to produce quality software.
-The most important and most powerful passive tool TCs have to ensure quality is to set an example for quality themselves.
+The most important and most powerful passive tool TCs have to ensure quality in my personal experience is to set an example for the expected quality themselves.

-The tool that TCs will use most frequently for ensuring quality is peer review performed in Pull Requests.
-While usually everybody can partake in a Pull Request and help point out necessary improvements, it is usually only the TCs who can finally accept or reject a contribution.
+The tool that TCs will use most frequently for ensuring quality is the peer review, usually performed as part of Pull Requests.
+While everybody can usually participate in Pull Requests and point out necessary improvements, it is usually only the TCs who can ultimately accept or reject a contribution.
 That is what I meant when I said "TCs can push code closer to production" earlier.
 TCs should also help contributors during a PR to get their contribution over the finish line.
 That said, it is ultimately the contributors job to make that happen.
 The job of a TC is not to accept all contributions by default, but to only accept those who meet the defined criteria in terms of quality and scope.
 Related to scope: sometimes requirements or limitations for the software being developed are not elicited up front but rather discovered during development.
 TCs are also responsible for making sure these are captured and documented for both the POs and the contributors.

 The TCs purview with respect to quality goes beyond PRs, though.
 TCs need to think about quality on a strategic level and ensure the longevity of the SW being built.
 That entails code oriented responsibilities from ensuring cleanliness of the code to maintaining conceptual integrity of the overall software.
-It also entails more management oriented tasks such as making sure that the community is given sufficient time to refactor the software or move a release date in favor of quality improvement tasks, if the community deems that necessary.
+It also entails more management oriented tasks such as making sure that the community is given sufficient time to refactor their software or move a release date in favor of quality improvements, if the community deems that necessary.
 The effectiveness of the TC is strongly related to code health.
-Absent the latter, the TC will have to spend all their time validating and documenting workarounds for bugs or a fragile architecture rather and will not have enough time to spend on onboarding and mentoring contributors.
+Absent the latter, the TC will have to spend much their valuable time validating and documenting workarounds for bugs or a fragile architecture and will not have enough time to spend on onboarding and mentoring contributors.

-(- act as stakeholder of the SW/Architecture towards rest of org)

 ## Keeping The Community Healthy

 We said in the beginning that TCs have both tech oriented and community oriented responsibilities.
-It is not sufficient to focus on quality only.
-To ensure success in the long run, the TCs should also strive for keeping the community which is building the SW healthy.
-Because of that, they must strike a healthy balance between effort spent on ensuring product quality and growing a healthy community.
+It is not sufficient to focus on code and code health only.
+To ensure success in the long run, TCs should strive for keeping the community which is building the SW healthy, as well.
+Because of that, they must strike a good balance between effort spent on ensuring product quality and growing a healthy community.

 What does a healthy community look like?
-In a healthy community, contributors tend to stick around and can spend most of their time on developing software and a healthy community is growing.
+Quite simply, in a healthy community, contributors tend to stick around and can spend most of their time on developing software and a healthy community is growing.

 Why do contributors join and stick around in a community?
 Some do because they subscribe to the purpose or the mission of the community.
 It is the TCs job to clearly articulate and promote this purpose.
 In my experience, the importance of this is often not recognized.
-If I could go back in time, the one thing I would personally do differently as a TC is to spend more time on marketing the community inside my company.
+If I could go back in time, the one thing I would personally do differently as a TC is to spend more time on marketing the community and it's purpose inside my company.

 Another, more obvious reason for people to stick around is that they enjoy working with other members of the community, including the TCs.
-In my experience, what this comes down to is that community members treat each other and communicate with utmost respect.
+In my experience, what this comes down to is that community members treat and communicate with each other with utmost respect.
 They treat every contribution like a gift or a donation, rather than something that detracts from their own work and they laude excellent and especially first contributions.
 The TCs job in all this is primarily to set an example for others, similarly how he sets an example for the level of software quality that is expected.
+If necessary, the TCs are the ones who should create and enact a code of conduct for the community.
+Should there be community members who behavior is detrimental or even toxic to the communities health, it is the TCs responsibility to either try and change or contain this or, in the worst case, to remote people from the community.
 TCs should create opportunities for people to get together regularly and get to know each other personally.
-If necessary, the TCs are the ones who should create and enact a code of conduct for the community.
-Should there be community members who behavior is detrimental or even toxic to the communities health, it is the TCs responsibility to either try and change or contain this or, in the worst case, to remove people from the community.

 Another reason for people to stick around that I heard a lot during my time as a TC is that their work in an InnerSource community was an excellent